DireCat/Pixie/README.md

 - Some drawing functions
 - More documentation and examples
 <br/>
 There is no "master" yet because of the need to create an interface for this library in order to get this working on various type of displays rather than NeoPixel.
-This can result in structural changes which may result in breaking the code using this library in the future.
+These structural changes which may result in breaking the code using this library in the future.